ulidtko/cabal-doctest/README.md

     doctest args
 ```

-There's also a more explicit approach: if you have an executable named `foo`,
+There is also a more explicit approach: if you have an executable named `foo`,
 then separate values named `flags_exe_foo`, `pkgs_exe_foo`, and `module_sources_exe_foo` will
 be generated in `Build_doctests`.
 If the name has hyphens in it
 (e.g., `my-exe`), then `cabal-doctest` will convert those hyphens to